syphr42/docker-proton-bridge/README.md

 ## Non-interactive

 Once setup is complete, the bridge can be run in non-interactive mode.
+Port 1025 is SMTP and port 1143 is IMAP.

 ```
 podman run --rm -it \